 5. Social Worker

 People who opt for a career in social work are often faced with awful and demoralising situations.
 Social workers deal with a number of people who are experiencing crisis; from orphan children, to sexually or physically abused victims and old people who are homeless.
-According to pfhub, “psychologists say that those working in this field are expected to make sacrifices to meet the requirements of those who seek their help.”

 6. Customer Service Advisor